Context-dependent manifold learning: A neuromodulated constrained autoencoder approach: Experimental details

-The experimental setup consists of two main parts, both centered on a 16-DoF pendulum system.
-The first four pendulum links are modeled in \emph{MuJoCo} \citep{todorov2012mujoco} as a capsule with a fixed radius of $0.05\, \si{\metre}$ and a mass of $1.0\,\si{\kilogram}$, while the other DoF come from the coupling with the first 4 joints.
-The context vector $\vec{c}$ consists of the four link lengths ($l_1$ to $l_4$).
+The first four pendulum links are modeled in \emph{MuJoCo}~\citep{todorov2012mujoco} as capsules with radius $0.05\,\si{\metre}$ and mass $1.0\,\si{\kilogram}$ each.
+The remaining 12 DoF are derived from the first four joint angles through nonlinear coupling functions.
+The context vector $\vec{c} = (l_1, l_2, l_3, l_4)$ contains the four link lengths.